BingkaiWang/SW-CRT/README.md

 3. contGEE_BCV2.R = function to calculate the bias-corrected sandwich variances for GEE analyses with a simple exchangeable correlation;
 4. contGEE_BCV2_ED.R = function to calculate the bias-corrected sandwich variances for GEE analyses with an exponential decay correlation.

-II.
 List of Main Files: These main files are used to reproduce the results in the submitted manuscript and supporting information, for continuous outcomes.
 5. simuSWD_A1.R = reproduce results for Simulation Scenario A1 with a simple exchangeable correlation or a nested exchangeable correlation;
 6. simuSWD_A1ed.R = reproduce results for Simulation Scenario A1 with an exponential decay correlation;
 7. simuSWD_A2.R = reproduce results for Simulation Scenario A2 with a simple exchangeable correlation or a nested exchangeable correlation;